-5.7 Subsurface or Covered-surface Drip Irrigation
+7.7 Subsurface or Covered-surface Drip Irrigation

 Subsurface drip irrigation or covered-surface drip irrigation systems are becoming more popular in recent years.
 Properly designed systems apply effluent at much lower volumetric rates and over larger areas than absorption or ETA trenches/beds or mounds.
-Coverage is often better than can be achieved by surface irrigation.